zest/base.resolver/README.md

 ## package.json Structure

 Each component is a node module complete with a package.json file.
 It need not actually be in npm, it can be a simple folder in the code tree.
-For base.resolver to register this module as a component, a `soul-resolver` entry must be added to the package.json file of the component.
+For base.resolver to register this module as a component, a `soul-component` entry must be added to the package.json file of the component.

 The package.json structure for the component can be as described: